ImanovFuad/Python/Usage-examples.md

 By using the ``configuration25.py`` module, it is also possible to leverage external cache providers  module, provided that they implement the interface that is expected by the library code.

 ### Getting currently observed weather for a specific location.
 Querying for current weather is simple: provide an ``OWM`` object with the location you want the current weather be looked up for and the job is done.
-You can specify the location either by passing its toponym (eg: "London") or its geographic coordinates (lon/lat):
+You can specify the location either by passing its toponym (eg: "London"), the city ID (eg: 2643741) or its geographic coordinates (lon/lat):

     obs = owm.weather_at('London,uk')                          # Toponym
+    obs = owm.weather_at_id(2643741)                           # City ID
     obs = owm.weather_at_coords(-0.107331,51.503614)           # Lon/lat

-An ``Observation`` object will be returned, containing weather info about the location matching the toponym/coordinates you provided.
+An ``Observation`` object will be returned, containing weather info about the location matching the toponym/ID/coordinates you provided.
 Be precise when specifying locations!

+City IDs can be retrieved using a registry module named ``CityIDRegistry``:

+    from pyowm.webapi25.cityidregistry import CityIDRegistry
+    CityIDRegistry.id_for("New York,US")                       # Gives: 5128581

 ### Currently observed weather extended search
 You can query for currently observed weather: